MAHDTech/nixos-installer/README.md

 # nix-installer

-Installs NixOS in an opinionated way
+Installs NixOS using ZFS in an opinionated way.

 ## Background

-This installs NixOS in an opinionated way;
+This installs NixOS;

-- Uses a dedicated UEFI drive.
+- Using a dedicated UEFI drive.
-- Uses entire disk for ZFS as the root filesystem with optional stripe or mirror.
+- Uses entire disk or disks for ZFS as the root filesystem with optional stripe or mirror.
+- Configures common mount paths as ZFS datasets
 - Configures the system to use the specified flake

 ## Usage